Supernova-Studio/gatsby-documentation-site/README.md

 - [ ] SEO improvements like dynamic titles, header, descriptions, tw and fb tags and more
 - [ ] Fully customizable landing page with multiple options

+## Using data plugin separately

+This starter package is powered by [Supernova Gatsby source plugin](https://github.com/Supernova-Studio/gastby-source-supernova), which you can use as a standalone package if you want to create your site completely from scratch.

+However, we strongly recommend that you use this project as a base (and remove all that you don't need), as it solves many additional issues you will otherwise be forced to solve yourself, like figuring out how to query data properly, how to properly make Gatsby + Typescript work and many, many other - annoying - issues.

 ## Contributions